The Fixed Assets Section of the Balance Sheet

 Fixed Assets and Depreciation

-Fixed assets are stated at cost at date of acquisition or fair market value at date of donation in the case of gifts.
+Fixed assets are stated at cost at the date of acquisition or fair market value at the date of donation in the case of gifts.
 In the case of buildings, the University capitalizes fixed assets that have a value or cost in excess of $50,000 at the date of acquisition and an expected useful life of one or more years.
 Both the Academic and Medical Center Divisions capitalize moveable equipment at a value or cost of $2,000 or greater and an expected useful life of one or more years.
 Maintenance or renovation expenditures of $50,000 or more are capitalized only to the extent that such expenditures prolong the life of the asset or otherwise enhance its capacity to render service.

 Depreciation of buildings, of improvements other than buildings, and of infrastructure is provided on a straight-line basis over estimated useful lives ranging from ten to fifty years.